chaendizzle/Compendium/source/index.rst

 Welcome to Team 6624's Software Guide!
 =======================================

-This is Team 6624’s compendium of software knowledg.
+This is Team 6624’s compendium of software knowledge.
 Hopefully, this short collection of information can serve software for future generations.

 This guide is designed to build on `WPILib's screenstepslive documentation <https://wpilib.screenstepslive.com/s/4485/m/13809>`_.